-- Participate in the drop-in competition, submit a short explanation of their drop-in player strategy by the end of the final competition day, and not finish with a negative average judge score (before normalization) or negative average game result (before normalization) - Post in a publicly available location a team research report describing their work for the 2015 competition - Submit a shortened application as required by the call for participation for the subsequent year's competition
+- Post in a publicly available location a team research report describing their work for the 2016 competition - Submit a shortened application as required by the call for participation for the subsequent year's competition

-Teams that reach the quarter-finals in the team competition must also publicly release code, either in the form of a complete release (perhaps without behavior) or limited libraries, in order to be pre-qualified for the subsequent year's competition.
+Teams that reach the quarter-finals in the team competition must also publicly release code from that year's codebase, either in the form of a complete release (perhaps without behavior) or limited libraries, in order to be pre-qualified for the subsequent year's competition.
 This release must be documented and coded in a way where it can be used by others.

-B.5 Penalty for Failing to Referee when Assigned
+C.5 Penalty for Failing to Referee when Assigned